-“The external design will be very similar,” Porsche CEO Oliver Blume told Top Gear.
-Of course, Porsche will have to make a few tweaks to get the Taycan to comply with safety regulations all around the world, so it won’t be exactly identical to the concept.
+The Tesla-baiting sedan was so well received by enthusiasts and would-be buyers that the German firm announced not a lot will change as it transitions from a show car to a production model.
+Of course, Porsche had to make a few tweaks to the Taycan to comply with safety regulations all around the world, so it won’t be exactly identical to the concept.
 In terms of size, the firm’s first battery-electric vehicle will be shorter and a little lower than the Panamera.
-Making it smaller will help the company avoid overlapping.

 E-power, and lots of it

-Unique on the market for the time being, an 800-volt charging system will give the battery an 80-percent charge (about 250 miles) in under 20 minutes — at least theoretically.
+Unique on the market for the time being, an 800-volt charging system will give the battery an 80% charge (about 250 miles) in under 20 minutes — at least theoretically.
 Porsche predicts 800-volt technology will help make the Taycan more convenient to drive while also making it more dynamic.
 It’s not just an electric car — it’s an electric Porsche.

 In January 2019, Porsche announced every Taycan will come with three years of complimentary unlimited charging at Electrify America chargers scattered across the nation.
 That’s huge; imagine Porsche throwing in three years’ worth of gasoline every time someone purchases a 911.
 The growing Electrify America network will include 300 highway locations in 42 states, according to the firm, and 180 sites in 17 metro area.
 Each station will consist of five chargers, though some will boast up to 10 if Electrify America foresees significant demand.
 Additionally, every Porsche dealership in the United States will install charging stations in preparation for the Taycan’s arrival.

 Like most modern, high-end electric cars, the Taycan will be fully connected and come with some level of autonomy.
-Level five — full autonomy, where a driver isn’t required — isn’t a priority for Porsche, according to Michael, but the sedan will offer driver-assistance systems (like InnoDrive) designed to take over in a traffic jam or on a long road trip, for example.
+Level five — full autonomy, where a driver isn’t required — isn’t a priority for Porsche, but the sedan will offer driver-assistance systems (like InnoDrive) designed to take over in a traffic jam or on a long road trip, for example.
 Porsche is also investing in an over-the-air updating system it calls the “Car for Life” concept.
 In the not-too-distant future, it will be possible to update the infotainment system and many other systems at the push of a button.
 The driver could, conceivably, unlock more range.

 In terms of pricing, the Taycan will slot between the Cayenne and the Panamera.
 It will carry a base price of about $75,000 before incentives are factored in.
-In other words, it will fight in exactly the same segment as the Tesla Model S. That figure also places it in the same price bracket as the Audi E-Tron SUV, among other premium electric cars.
+In other words, it will fight in the same segment as the Tesla Model S. That figure also places it in the same price bracket as the Audi E-Tron SUV, among other premium electric cars.
 The catalog won’t stop there.
 Porsche will expand the Taycan family later in the production run with more powerful models that it could charge about 200,000 euros (nearly $230,000) for, according to Automotive News.
 Details about those variants haven’t been released.

 “As you can imagine, the Taycan has been positively received by the public as well as the media.
 While we haven’t disclosed details around the level of public interest yet, Porsche enthusiasts and dealers are telling us that they can’t have this car soon enough,” a Porsche spokesperson told Digital Trends via email.
-British magazine Autocar learned from Porsche that customers in the United Kingdom have given the Taycan the same reception.